Bright cell, if I be only as charged as you!

 You mustn't stoop to such humiliation that

-To oversee your idle rechargeable days
+To oversee those idle rechargeable days

 While blowing smoke rings in the forest